-The public notice for the PY2021 CAPER was advertised in six newspapers - The Charleston Gazette, The Journal, The Wheeling News-Register, The Register Herald, The Dominion Post, and The Herald-Dispatch.
+The public notice for the PY2022 CAPER was advertised in six newspapers - The Charleston Gazette, The Journal, The Wheeling News-Register, The Register Herald, The Dominion Post, and The Herald-Dispatch.
 The complete document was available at the offices of the WVDED and the WVHDF.
 Copies of the public notices are included in the attachments to this report.
+WVDED and WVHDF make all reasonable attempts to accommodate the needs of non-English speaking persons and persons with disabilities.
+As requested, written and/or oral translations of the PY2022 CAPER and attachments were made available to persons with access support needs during the public comment period.

 The CAPER was also posted on the West Virginia Department of Community Advancement and Development website.
-A 15-day review and comment period began on August 29th, 2022 and concluded on September 13th, 2022.
+A 15-day review and comment period began on August 28th, 2023, and concluded on September 12th, 2023.